oracle-devrel/devo.tutorials/oci-iac-framework/getting-started-with-oci-step-4-app-infrastructure.md

 While public cloud providers offer these instance types as products, in OCI we define logical resources — including the repective orchestrator.
 We can rely on managed services for open source orchestrators, or choose commercial third-party offerings.
 Either way, we invoke an orchestrator, writing modules for the resource manager.
 Here we will focus on these three different models:

-{% img aligncenter assets/host_node_container.png "Overview of Host, Node and Container Deployment Models in OCI" %}
+{% imgx aligncenter assets/host_node_container.png "Overview of Host, Node and Container Deployment Models in OCI" %}

 1. The **Host model** is the one most known from on-premise environments: On a dedicated physical machine, Virtual Machines (VMs) can be deployed that run stateless or stateful applications.
 OCI offers both ways here:
     - You can deploy a bare metal host, install the hypervisor and deploy the VMs on top of it.
 Here, you are responsible for the VMs and the hypervisor layer as well as the Operating System (O/S) of the bare metal host.
 You will have full root access to the O/S of the bare metal server and it will be inside a Virtual Cloud Network (VCN) that you own.